Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 Phytocenoses serve:

-1) main receivers and solar energy transformers,
+1) main receivers and transformers of solar energy,

 2) the main suppliers of products in the biogeocenosis,